The Marvelettes: Departure of Georgeanna Tillman and renewed success

 In mid-1965, Wanda Rogers took over as lead vocalist, as Motown producers felt Rogers' voice was more suitable for this role than Horton's.
-With Rogers as lead, the group had a hit with "I'll Keep Holding On", which reached number 34 while "Danger!
-Heartbreak Dead Ahead" settled for a number 61 showing but was number 11 on the R&B chart.
+With Rogers as lead, the group had a hit with "I'll Keep Holding On", which reached number 34 while "Danger Heartbreak Dead Ahead" settled for a number 61 showing but was number 11 on the R&B chart.
 Later in 1965, the group released the Smokey Robinson composition, "Don't Mess with Bill", which brought the group back to the top ten, reaching number 7 and becoming their second single to sell over a million copies.
 From then on, with Robinson mainly in charge, most of the Marvelettes singles would feature Rogers on lead.
 In 1966, they had a modest success with "You're the One" and by the end of that year, they reached the top 20 with "The Hunter Gets Captured by the Game", also composed by Robinson.
 In 1967, the group recorded the Van McCoy composition, "When You're Young and in Love", which had been originally recorded by Ruby & the Romantics.
-The song reached number 23 in the U.S. and peaked at number 13 in the UK Singles Chart, becoming their only British hit.
+The song reached number 23 in the U.S. and peaked at number 13 on the UK Singles Chart, becoming their only British hit.